 - Provide information and technical assistance to states, regions, and multiple stakeholders and policymakers

 - Improve understanding of electricity technologies, markets, programs, and policies

 - Support the deployment of reliable, clean, and reasonably priced electricity improve interstate and intrastate coordination on electricity issues

 In addition, NCEP adheres to the following values when conducting activities and developing resources:

 - Objectivity: ensuring all efforts are balanced, credible, and fact-based without a partisan, ideological, or business-driven agenda.

 - Diversity: maintaining organizational diversity in composition (e.g., state electricity office represented, political affiliation), professional background (e.g., law, economics, engineering), and geography.

 - Collaboration: collaborating internally and externally in order to deeply explore topics.

 - Engagement: engaging state decision-makers through a combination of in-person and virtual events.

-NCEP is led by a twelve-person Executive Committee representing five regions and six types of state agencies.
+NCEP is led by a seventeen-person Executive Committee representing five regions and six types of state agencies.